e-lupo/LANCER-Bloodmoney-Merc-Board/README.md

    For Windows at least, you'll want to install Node.js through the installer on their website here: https://nodejs.org/en/download

+   You will also need Git installed, which can be done from their website here: https://git-scm.com/install/
 1. **Clone the repository**:
    ```bash
    git clone https://github.com/Shteb/LANCER-RPG-Job-Board.git